Local Governments & Municipalities

 - Member, Board of Directors, Mental Health Association of Madison County

 - Member, Board of Directors, Big Brothers Big Sisters of North Alabama, 2009

-- Law Clerk for Judge Lynwood Smith, United States District Court for Northern District of Alabama, 2006-2008.
+- Law Clerk for Judge Lynwood Smith, U.S. District Court for the Northern District of Alabama, 2006-2008.